Let's start with the basics. And go from there.

 For one thing, make sure your pop up tent will properly protect you from the elements.
 A waterproof tent is a necessity because you never know when it’s going to rain.
 Even if the forecast is sunny or only partly cloudy, there’s always the danger of a sudden change.
 Being caught out in the wild with tons of valuables getting wet is no way to camp, so take some extra time and find a waterproof pop up tent.
 There are plenty to choose from, and they provide superior confidence to non-waterproof models.

 Being lightweight can also be a good option when you’re hiking.
 When everything you take has to be carried on your back, a small weight difference makes a huge impact over time.
 And for how much it weighs, you’ll be getting a lot.
-There’s a fair amount of space for its size, so you and a friend or two can comfortably sleep there.
-Not to mention the material, which offers a fair bit of ventilation and usually comes with a mesh window or two.
+There’s a fair amount of space for the instant tent's size, so you and a friend or two can comfortably sleep there.
+Not to mention the material, which offers a fair bit of ventilation and usually comes with a few mesh windows.
 It delivers lots of benefits in just a tiny package, which is an amazing combination for campers looking to save on space.

 How Much Does a Pop-up Tent Cost?